react-native-camera/react-native-camera/docs/RNCamera.md

  - `skipProcessing` (android only, boolean).
 This property skips all image processing on android, this makes taking photos super fast, but you loose some of the information, width, height and the ability to do some processing on the image (base64, width, quality, mirrorImage, exif, etc)

+ - `pauseAfterCapture` (boolean true or false).
+If true, pause the preview layer immediately after capturing the image.
+You will need to call `cameraRef.resumePreview()` before using the camera again.
+If no value is specified `pauseAfterCapture:false` is used.

 The promise will be fulfilled with an object with some of the following properties:

  - `width`: returns the image's width (taking image orientation into account)